spacetelescope/jwst/docs/jwst/assign_wcs/main.rst

 ------------------------------------------------

-``NRC_TSGRISM`` exposures in substripe (DHS) modes have a similar WCS to that of normal ``NRC_TSGRISM`` exposures, except that each strip has its own dispersion transform model, and the grism-to-direct transform therefore includes a selector to determine the DHS strip at each pixel.
+``NRC_TSGRISM`` exposures in substripe (DHS) modes have a similar WCS to that of normal ``NRC_TSGRISM`` exposures, except that each stripe has its own dispersion transform model, and the grism-to-direct transform therefore includes a selector to determine the DHS stripe at each pixel.
 The forward transform takes inputs ``x``, ``y`` and ``order`` in the dispersed image frame, transforms to ``x0``, ``y0``, ``lam``, ``order`` and ``stripe`` in the direct image frame, and then transforms to ``ra``, ``dec``, ``lam``, ``order``, and ``stripe`` in the world frame.